-Shimul Melwani, assistant professor of organizational behavior at UNC Kenan-Flagler, and her colleagues have identified factors that could make decision makers less likely to identify creative ideas.
+Shimul Melwani, associate professor of organizational behavior at UNC Kenan-Flagler, and her colleagues have identified factors that could make decision makers less likely to identify creative ideas.
 That, in turn, could restrain innovation by causing them to overlook some ideas and put too much stock in others.

 “The biggest question has always been ‘How do we set up organizations and cultures and people to help people generate creative ideas?’”
 Melwani says.
 But there’s almost no research on what happens to those ideas and why some are implemented and others aren’t.

 Melwani, along with Jennifer Mueller of the University of San Diego, Jeffrey Loewenstein of the University of Illinois, Urbana-Champaign and Jennifer J. Deal of the Center for Creative Leadership, published “Reframing the Decision-Makers’ Dilemma: Towards a Social Context Model of Creative Idea Recognition” in the Academy of Management Journal.